reactjs/ko.react.dev/src/content/reference/react/Activity.md

 When the `mode` later switches to "visible", the saved state will be re-used when mounting the children by creating all the Effects.
 This can be used to keep state in parts of the UI the user is likely to interact with again to maintain DOM or React state.

 In the following example from [`useTransition`](/reference/react/useTransition#preventing-unwanted-loading-indicators), the `ContactTab` includes a `<textarea>` with a draft message to send.
-If you enter some text and change to a different tab, then when you click the “Contact” tab again, the draft message is lost:
+If you enter some text and change to a different tab, then when you click the "Contact" tab again, the draft message is lost:

 <Sandpack>